sooryamsharma/sooryamsharma/README.md

 My master's thesis is on Human Pose Estimation, a sub-domain of Computer Vision.
 It is titled: "Adversarial Learning for Human Pose Estimation".
 I have implemented Generative Adversarial Deep Convolutional Networks to attain Structure-awareness in Human Pose Estimation.

-During the course of my masters I also gained knowledge of Full-Stack development technologies such as: React, HTML5, CSS3, Spring, REST, SQL, AWS RDS.
+Apart from Machine Learning, I have also done several projects in Backend / Full-Stack development using: Spring, React.JS, HTML5, CSS3, REST API, SQL, AWS RDS.

 - 🔭 I’m currently working on my AWS Certified Developer certification exam.
-- 🌱 I’m currently learning Node.JS

 <details>
   <summary>📃 My Resume</summary>